brombres/LSTree/README.md

 ### Wildcard Patterns

-    Put patterns in quotes to ensure that LSTree's non-standard wildcard patterns are correctly processed.
+    Put patterns in quotes to ensure that LSTree's non-standard wildcard pattern '**/' is correctly processed.
 By example:
-    "*.rogue"     # matches files in the current folder ending with ".rogue" "**/*.rogue"  # matches files in subfolders but not in the current folder "***/*.rogue" # matches files in subfolders or in the current folder.
+    "*.rogue"      # matches files in the current folder ending with ".rogue" "**/*.rogue"   # matches files in subfolders or in the current folder.
+    "*/**/*.rogue" # matches files in subfolders but not in the current folder

 Finally, `?` can be used to match any single character.